inveniosoftware/invenio/docs/developers/git-workflow.rst

-If the changes to be done are rather important, and may reveal a necessity to make some more amendments to the code, this can lead eventually to some more lengthy edit/test/commit iterations done in your private repos.
+If the changes to be done are rather important, and may reveal a necessity to make some more amendments to the code, this can eventually lead to longer edit/test/commit iterations done in your private repo.
 If this happens, then, since your code was already published into a public space (even though as personal only), you should not rebase anymore (since rebase rewrites history); you should only merge your new amendments.
 Or, in case of bigger